alup/puppet-rbenv/README.md

 `rbenv rehash` is performed each time a new ruby or a new gem is installed.

-You can use the `default` parameter to set an interpreter as the default one for the given user.
+You can use the `set_default` parameter to set an interpreter as the default one for the given user.
 Please note that only one default is allowed, duplicate resources will be defined if you specify multiple default ruby version.